Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, and it applies to construction-related situations that would require a tree disposition permit.
 You can refer to Chapter 9, Article XI of the City's Code of Ordinances for more information.

-If the property is undergoing new construction, remodeling, demolition or lot clearing, you must obtain a tree removal permit.
+If the property is undergoing new construction, remodeling, demolition or lot clearing, you must obtain a tree removal permit which can be obtained via the SmartGov portal.
 It is required for:

 If a permit is not required, it is important that your contractor checks for utility lines before digging.
 You'll also want to make sure your tree contractor hauls away the debris; the City will not collect it.
 If the tree is "shared", a discussion should be conducted with the other property owner to ensure this is an agreed upon action on both property owners' lot.